Nightbringer21/fridump/README.md

 ---
 * This is version 0.1 of the software, so I expect some bugs to be present
 * I am not a developer, so my coding skills might not be the best
-* This tool has been tested on a Windows 7 and a Mac OS X laptop, dumping memory of an iOS 8.2 app, Cyanogenmod 4.4.4 app and Windows 7 app.
+* This tool has been tested on a Windows 7 and a Mac OS X laptop, dumping the memory of:
+* an iPad Air 2 running iOS 8.2
+* a Galaxy Tab running Cyanogenmod 4.4.4
+* a Windows 7 laptop.

 Therefore, if this tool is not working for you, I apologise and I will try to fix it.
 Any suggestions and comments are welcome!